 Other potential costs.
 If you’re looking for assistance with researching or selecting domain names as part of your website design process, you might see additional costs.
 The same is true for things like font licenses, stock photos, and third-party plug-ins and other licenses for API integration services (e.g. HotJar, monitoring tools, marketing automation tools and CRM systems).

 Post-launch factors – technical maintenance and ongoing support

 One often-overlooked factor in assessing website design costs is post-launch support.
 You may need a partner to help you execute your marketing plan once your site is live for the world to see.

 This help could be something basic like ongoing technical maintenance of a website or something as significant as creating fresh copy, design or other content.
 It makes a lot of sense for you to work with the same agency or vendors that built your site in the first place.
 After all, they know your brand and your business.

 Whether you bucket these post-launch costs in website design or as part of your ongoing marketing efforts, it helps to consider them at the point you’re signing a contract.
 What will make you successful?
 Do you have budget for post-launch support?
 If not, how will you maintain your site?

-Key takeaways – the average cost of website design
+Key takeaways – the average web design cost

-By now, it should be clear – there is no average cost for website design except for projects that are very similar in goals and requirements.
+By now, it should be clear – there is no average web design cost except for projects that are very similar in goals and requirements.
 And there are a lot of factors that can shape those goals and requirements.
 So your website project is, in many ways, unique.